Honorable Tommy Dunn

 Contact: (864) 260-1036 or Email

 Biography: Lifelong resident of Anderson County.
-Graduated Pendleton High School.
-Married to wife Abby with four children.
+Graduated T. L. Hanna High School.
+Married to wife Courtland (also a lifelong resident of Anderson County) with two children.

-Education: Received his BS from Clemson University in Management and Accounting with emphasis in International Studies.
+Education: Received his BS from Clemson University in Financial Management with a Real Estate Concentration and Minor in Accounting.

 Current Standing Committees/Boards: